Faith

 Welcome, I'm Anastasia!

 As an Author and Speaker, I am passionate about sharing God's Word.
 Check out the Blog and sign up for my weekly newsletter below where I encourage overwhelmed moms to prioritize faith, family, and fitness.
-I am also a FASTer Way to Fat Loss certified coach and love helping women feel confident from the inside out.
 If I had a day to myself, you would find me on the beach reading a book.

 Love,